25 Music Movies & Series to Watch on HBO Max

 WarnerMedia's new streaming service HBO Max launched this year and it comes with a massive library of stuff.
 Though the name makes it sound like a new version of HBO GO or HBO Now (and it is), it's much more than that.
 In addition to Game of Thrones, The Wire, The Sopranos and the rest of HBO's stable of shows, it also has the full Studio Ghibli collection, pulls from The Criterion Collection, Turner Classic Movies, Cartoon Network/Adult Swim, DC Universe, Looney Toons, and more.
 There's also a bunch of non-HBO sitcoms and TV series (Friends, The OC, Alan Partridge), lots of classic Godzilla movies...it goes on.

 There is also a lot of music-related programming, from classic documentaries, musicals, and television series, and with new titles still being added.
 We went through HBO Max's deep library and picked out 25 movies and shows you can watch now, including movies featuring The Beatles, The Rolling Stones, Bob Dylan, Jimi Hendrix, Bowie, Ramones, and Nirvana, to a couple of funny folk duos, one cute Muppet, and much more.

-Getting HBO Max onto your television is another story (Roku and Amazon Fire users are currently out of luck) and subscriptions are a bit confusing -- you may already have one if you are a cable subscriber or an ATT mobile customer.
+Getting HBO Max onto your television is another story While it's still not available on Roku, the service was just added to Amazon Fire TV.
+Subscriptions are also a bit confusing -- you may already have one if you are a cable subscriber or an ATT mobile customer.
 Head here for help in that department.